prajdabre/multiindicmt24/_pages/about.md

 ### Introduction

 In WAT 2018, we introduced the IndicMT task for the first time spanning covering 7 Indic languages.
-Over the years we have gradually added languages and now in WAT 2024, we are pleased to announce a multilingual Indic MT task spanning all 22 scheduled languages of India.
-Also, for the first time, this task will be hosted jointly along with the WMT 2024 shared tasks.
+Over the years we have gradually added languages and now in WAT 2024, we are pleased to announce a multilingual Indic MT task spanning all **22 scheduled languages** of India belonging to **4 language families** and written in **12 scripts**.
+The languages exhibit both genetic as well as contact relatedness ([Kunchukuttan et al. 2020](https://arxiv.org/abs/2003.08925)).
+Some of these languages are extremely low-resource.
+This diversity makes this language group ideal for studies in multilingual learning, language relatedness and low-resource MT.
+For the first time, this task will be hosted jointly along with the WMT 2024 shared tasks.

 ### Task Description